Fresh-Diversion/DFL/README.md

 ```bash
 ./3_extract_images_from_video_data_dst_FULL_FPS.sh
 ```
-When Finished, the data_dst folder should have folder named aligned and the extracted frames from the data_dst movie
+When finished, the data_dst folder should have folder named aligned and the extracted frames from the data_dst movie together

 Extract Faces,align the landmarks from the src
 The next script has 2 options: